ch007m/howto-quarkus-argocd/README.md

 kubectl rollout restart -n argocd deployment argocd-server kubectl rollout restart -n argocd statefulset argocd-application-controller
 ```

+### Create a Quarkus Hello world project and deploy it

-- Generate now a `Quarkus Hello` project and include the extensions: helm, container-image-podman to build but also generate the YAML resources
+Generate now a `Quarkus Hello` project and include the extensions: helm, container-image-podman to build but also generate the YAML resources
 ```bash
 rm -rf my-quarkus-hello
 quarkus create app \